ENGLISH

 Half a century of metal testing aims to make Japan's industries safe.

-Tsukuba, Japan, Feb 06, 2020 - (ACN Newswire) - For the past 50 years, researchers at the National Institute for Materials Science (NIMS) have been conducting detailed short- and long-term testing of a wide variety of structural materials manufactured in Japan to ensure they can withstand long-term stresses.
+TSUKUBA, Japan, Feb 06, 2020 - (ACN Newswire) - For the past 50 years, researchers at the National Institute for Materials Science (NIMS) have been conducting detailed short- and long-term testing of a wide variety of structural materials manufactured in Japan to ensure they can withstand long-term stresses.
 Now, NIMS scientists have reviewed this data, in the journal Science and Technology of Advanced Materials, summarizing the institute's major findings.

 Pipe Specimen for power plant ruptured by internal pressure creep test.